The Oakland Eat Real Festival in Jack London Square is back!

 By agreeing to take part in Eat Real, vendors commit to using 1-2 organic, local, or sustainable ingredients in their food.
 Wherever possible, and whenever needed, Eat Real connects street vendors with farmers or distributors to help get the necessary ingredients.

 I found this quote on their website so it seems sorta hot air like.
 I think they had to attach this whole idea to the festival so they themselves don’t seem like a money hungry promoter just putting an event together for profit.
 Because well, it is what it is.
 I doubt they are checking or enforcing this stuff.
+What good is 1 or 2 organic ingredients in a 13 ingredient food dish anyway?

-But this is like the Christmas season as far as single day sales goes for most of these trucks.
+But this is like the Christmas season as far as single day sales go for most of these trucks.
 They get to charge more and serve smaller portions to infinite lines of “foodies”.
 And I mean infinite.
 You better be ready to play the waiting game on this day.

 Directions and Transportation